 - (1) Size.
-The tree well must meet the regulations for permeable area must be met in 660-65.D. - (2) Opening.
+The tree well must meet the regulations for permeable area as established in 660-71.D of the zoning ordinance. - (2) Opening.
 The opening of such tree well must be covered with an expandable iron tree grate, flush with the sidewalk.
-The following may be used with approval of the city engineer: - (a) The tree well opening may be fenced with an ornamental steel or iron fence 18 inches in height above sidewalk grade. - (b) The tree well opening may be rimmed with a continuous curbing approximately 4 inches wide and 6 inches above the height of the sidewalk. - (c) The tree well opening may be surrounded by a masonry seat wall, 18 inches in height above the sidewalk grade. - (d) Other durable, long-lasting protective fencing or materials appropriate given site conditions and approved by the zoning officer City Engineer.
+The following may be used with approval of the City Engineer: - (a) The tree well opening may be fenced with an ornamental steel or iron fence 18 inches in height above sidewalk grade. - (b) The tree well opening may be rimmed with a continuous curbing approximately 4 inches wide and 6 inches above the height of the sidewalk. - (c) The tree well opening may be surrounded by a masonry seat wall, 18 inches in height above the sidewalk grade. - (d) Other durable, long-lasting protective fencing or materials appropriate given site conditions and approved by the zoning officer City Engineer.